beepo34/cs280-final-proj/README.md

 ## Evaluation

-Additional samples and evaluation metrics can be found in the linked [folder](https://drive.google.com/drive/folders/1x3fxktwavfNckBuAcOLoHJFJt9Mb-FsS?usp=sharing)
+Sample audio files and plots, as well as evaluation metrics/plots can be found in the linked [folder](https://drive.google.com/drive/folders/1x3fxktwavfNckBuAcOLoHJFJt9Mb-FsS?usp=sharing)